“105 Friends” – Chamber concert

-Concerts in April
+Concerts in May and June

 Ernst von Siemens Music Prize 2025 to Sir Simon Rattle